This blog may contain affiliate links. Read our disclosure policy for more info.

 Travelers with a little more time to spare on their Nelson vacation should consider this awesome 4-Day Abel Tasman Getaway.
 You’ll join a small group of travelers for days of kayaking, swimming, and sailing along the coast.
 You’ll visit all of the park’s highlights during your stay and special additional sites outside the park, like Riwaka Resurgence.
-You’ll stay in a chic boutique hostel on the beach during the multi-day tour, and all meals are included.
+You’ll stay in a chic boutique hostel on the beach during this top multi-day tour in NZ, and all meals are included.
 The cost is $1,099 NZD per person.

 Related read: Another incredible national park to put on your bucket list is the amazing Mount Cook National Park!

 Just outside of Nelson is home to one of New Zealand’s best wine regions, the Nelson Wine Region.
 Many of the unique vineyards have wine cellars that are open to the public for tastings, so if you’re a wine lover (like me!), they’re a must-visit Nelson attraction.
 With more than 40 wineries to choose from, you’re in for a fun boozy day in beautiful surroundings.